 Once you’re full on Chinese food you can walk to the Brooklyn Bridge.
 If you feel like it you can even go to the other side!
 We just walked halfway, got some great pictures and walked back.

-We walked into a random Italian restaurant and sat at the bar and ordered a shot of Fireball to pass the time and warm ourselves up.
-Little Italy, which used to be huge, has been slowly shrinking due to the surrounding neighborhoods like Chinatown taking over but there are still a lot of great eats and shops!
+Little Italy, which used to be quite large, has been slowly shrinking due to the surrounding neighborhoods like Chinatown taking over but there are still a lot of great eats and shops!
 We ate dinner at The Original Vincent’s and had the Veal Parmigiana and Linguine with shrimp.

 Manhattan at Night